GitHub Agentic Workflows

 3. Report findings

-Configure cache directory early (mkdir -p /tmp/gh-aw/cache-memory/serena) for faster operations.
+Pre-create the cache directory (mkdir -p /tmp/gh-aw/cache-memory/serena) for faster operations — Serena reuses language server indexes across runs.
+Pin the key with tools.cache-memory.key: serena-analysis in frontmatter to persist it.
 Prefer symbol-level operations (replace_symbol_body) over file-level edits.
-For Go projects, explicitly set go-mod-file location.
 Combine Serena with other tools like github, edit, and bash for complete workflows.
 For large codebases, start with targeted analysis of specific packages before expanding scope.

 Language server not found: Install required dependencies (e.g., go install golang.org/x/tools/gopls@latest for Go).